119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Scrapping a car means selling it as a whole to an auto recycler, where it is dismantled, crushed, and recycled.
 This option is ideal for cars that are too damaged, rusted, or old to be salvaged.
 The scrapyard manages the entire process to help you get rid of your car easily.

-How Does a Scrap Car Work?
+How Does the Scrap Car Process Work?

 The scrapping process begins by contacting a licensed car scrapyard or a scrap car removal service.
 They will check your car based on its metal weight and overall condition and offer a price quote.
 Once you accept the offer, you will need to remove personal belongings and any valuable parts you may want to keep.